pygame-examples/legacy-code-01-team-merge-mishaps/README.md

 ## Controls
 - To move use either WASD or arrow keys
 - To jump press SPACE
-- To slam down double press S or down key
+- To slam down press S or down key
 - To interact (pick up or throw) press E
-- Aim your throws by pressing the keys in the direction of which you want to throw
+- Aim your throws by holding movement keys in the direction you want to throw
   - note: some directions might not work on certain keyboards depending on key rollover ability
 - To toggle mute, press M